 - Chop: a cutting technique that results in irregularly shaped pieces.
-The size may be specified in a recipe, for example: chopped fine for small pieces, chopped coarsely/roughly for large pieces, and chopped medium for a size in between small and large. - Cultivate: to prepare and use land for growing crops. - Culture: the beliefs and practices of social groups. - Cultural foods: food that is prepared by a specific cultural group. - Dice: a cutting technique that results in cubed pieces between 1⁄2" and 1/4:" in size. - Harvest: to gather ripe crops that are ready for consumption. - MyPlate: a nutrition guide developed by the United States Department of Agriculture (USDA).
+The size may be specified in a recipe, for example: chopped fine for small pieces, chopped coarsely/roughly for large pieces, and chopped medium for a size in between small and large. - Cultivate: to prepare and use land for growing crops. - Culture: the beliefs and practices of social groups. - Cultural foods: foods that are prepared by a specific cultural group. - Dice: a cutting technique that results in cubed pieces between a half-inch and a quarter-inch in size. - Harvest: to gather ripe crops that are ready for consumption. - MyPlate: a nutrition guide developed by the United States Department of Agriculture (USDA).
 It illustrates the five food groups that are the building blocks for a healthy diet. - Native: something that is original to a specific place or region. - Nutrients: substances our bodies need to grow and stay healthy. - Observation: the act or instance of noticing, perceiving, or attentively watching an occurrence. - Region: a specific area with identified boundaries.